Idaho Burglary | Theft Crimes

 If you have been charged Burglary, it is important that you understand the charges against you and what your legal rights are.
 Idaho's theft laws can be complex and severe.

 Idaho Burglary Lawyers | Boise Burglary Lawyers | Idaho Criminal Attorneys

-In the State of Idaho, you can be arrested and convicted for Burglary if: you enter any property (a home, store, etc.) with the intent to commit a theft or any felony therein.
+In Idaho, Burglary is: entering any property (a home, store, etc.) with the intent to commit a theft crime or any felony therein.

 How Is “Intent” Defined?